Table of contents

 FPS is an exception, as the smaller turntable allows it to side step most of the turntable issues, even though it has the same turntable sensor and PCB.

-YuanCon has many different models of IIDX controllers, but they are made in small batches.
-While the recent models are generally recommended by the community, there are too many past revisions to accurately cover them here.
+YuanCon has many different models of IIDX controllers, made in small batches.
+The recent models are generally recommended by the community, especially thanks to relatively cheaper price.

 IST Mall also sells controllers, but they are not recommended due to poor build quality, especially regarding the turntable assembly, and subpar PCB.